dotnet/linker/docs/removal-behavior.md

 ## Static abstract interface methods

-The linker's behavior for methods declared on interfaces as `static abstract` like below are defined in the following cases:
+The linker's behavior for methods declared on interfaces as `static abstract` like below are defined in the following cases using the example interface and class below:

 ```C#
 interface IFoo